 The 3-Step Cold Calling Blueprint To Book Meetings

-Cold calling is a numbers game—but only if you play it wrong.
+Cold calling is a numbers game, but only if you play it wrong.

-Step 1: The Opening – Assumptive Formality
+Step 1: Cold Calling Opening Script – Assumptive Formality

 Goal: Sound like an expected call, not a random interruption.